Why Vibe Coding Won't

 Source: CodeRabbit 2025 Report, 470 PRs analyzed

 AI-generated code creates 1.7x more issues overall than human-written code.
 But the breakdown matters.
 Logic errors (the kind that cause real production bugs) were 1.75x more frequent.
-Concurrency issues, which are notoriously hard to debug, were 2.29x more common.
+Concurrency issues, which are notoriously hard to debug, were ~2x more common.
+Excessive I/O operations were 8x more frequent.
 These are not cosmetic problems.
 These are the bugs that wake you up at 3 AM.

 2025 was the year the internet broke: Studies show increased incidents due to AI